Big Increase in Probate Fees SCRAPPED.

 We believe that the proposal to remove probate fees from the general remissions scheme is justified because it is not appropriate for a fee to be remitted when the issue is not one of affordability but cash flow.
 There may be, however, exceptional cases where the executor has made all reasonable efforts to finance the fee, where a limited grant is not available and the executor would suffer undue financial hardship by paying, or there may be other exceptional circumstances.
 In these cases, the Lord Chancellor’s discretionary power to remit a fee may be used.

 In terms of the competitiveness of the legal services market, there are around 270,000 applications for a grant of probate each year, of which just under 40% are currently made by personal applicants.
 Therefore the majority of applications, at this time, are made by solicitors.
-Some respondents suggested that one way of paying the fee would be for an executor to appoint a solicitor to act as their representative, and for the solicitor to initially cover the fee.
+Some respondents suggested that one way of paying the fee would be for an executor to appoint a experts to act as their representative, and for the experts to initially cover the fee.
 This may not in practice be universally popular with solicitors but it could lead to an increase in work levels.”

 New Probate Fees Increase 2017.